Vee1807/weather-app-react/README.md

 - Enter the name of a city or part of it in the search bar, then select it to view the current weather conditions and the 3-day forecast for that city.
 - Toggle between light and dark mode using the theme switcher button.
+- Expand the forecast sections and click on *See hourly* to view hourly weather breakdown.
 - The app automatically fetches and displays the weather for the user's location upon page load or reload.

 ## Technologies Used

 - React
+- React Router
 - Node.js (for development environment)
 - Weather API
 - Tailwind CSS